queryluke/masseffect-5e-data/data/class-features/tactical-maneuvers.md

 ---
-id: tactical_maneuvers
 name: Tactical Maneuvers
+class: sentinel
+level: 14
+subclass: bastion
 ---
-At {{ level }} level, you can provide leadership that allows your allies to move in perfect harmony.
+At 14th level, you can provide leadership that allows your allies to move in perfect harmony.

 In place of moving, you can instead allow up to three allies within 30m move up to half their speed.
 The chosen allies must be capable of taking actions in order to move in this manner.